 But let's take a look at the 2 main elements other than Wing Tsun that made up the majority of Jun Fan Gong Fu and later Jeet Kune Do...

 1. Boxing: Anyone who knew Bruce knew that he was a real boxing fanatic, with quite the collection of footage.
-He used to study and mimic Muhammad Ali and Joe Luis.
+He used to study and mimic Muhammad Ali, Joe Luis, Jim Driscoll, and Jack Dempsey almost religiously, and that is where quite a bit of his JKD foundation came from.
 But his boxing roots started much earlier than that, when he was just a school boy.
 Bruce was on the high school boxing team, and became the boxing champion in 1958, defeating the current three time champion Gary Elms.
 Much of the mechanics of boxing, and the style of realistic training and sparring was adopted into JKD.
+Specialty techniques, such as Ali's footwork, and Jack Dempsey's vertical fist knockout punch mechanics we assimilated into his Jun Fan, and subsequently developed into JKD.
+One of the core JKD techniques, the straight lead, was based around what Bruce learned from the book on Jim Driscoll's straight left.

 Dan Inosanto - Kali/Escrima, Kenpo, Japanese Jujitsu, Karate, Judo